jeffpar/pcjs.v1/README.md

     node pcjs

 The [pcjs](my_modules/pcjs-client/bin/pcjs) script in [my_modules/pcjs-client/bin](my_modules/pcjs-client/bin) loads
-all the PCjs browser scripts listed in [package.json](/package.json), and then it starts a Node REPL ("read-eval-print loop").
+all the PCjs browser scripts listed in the root [package.json](/package.json) and then starts a Node REPL ("read-eval-print loop").
 The REPL handles a few special commands (eg, "load", "quit") and passes anything else to the PCjs Debugger component.
 If no Debugger component has been created yet, or if the Debugger didn't recognize the command, then it's passed on to *eval()*, like a good little REPL.